starFalll/LeetCode/templates/Graph Algorithm.md

 ## BFS

 If a question is about how to find sortest path, we can always use BFS to solve this problem.

+Note: Using BFS, we need record the shortest path among all the possible.
+But recording visited matrix of all the path is cost of space.
+One of the common way is just record the shortest path at the (row, col).
+For Example, [505.
+The Maze II](https://leetcode.com/problems/the-maze-ii/)